 - Once most the liquid is absorbed (it will look like a risotto), turn heat down to the lowest possible level.
 Put the pot on a simmer mat (available at most good houseware stores) if using a gas stove.

 - Leave to cook tightly covered for about 30 minutes.
 Fluff rice with chopsticks, discard the screwpine leaves.

 - Serve hot with accompaniments.It can be served at room temperature if you live in the tropics or during summer.

 This combination of deep fried ikan bilis (dried anchovies) and peanuts is also great for nibbles to accompany pre-dinner drinks.
 It's worth making up a bigger batch as it keeps well in an air-tight container.
 Great to have on hand whether to give a meal a little fillip or for nibbles.

 At its simplest, this is a combination of deep fried ikan bilis and peanuts.
 The combination may be given an extra spice twist with a caramelised spice mixture (as set out below).

 To get the ikan bilis very crisp, they must be very dry.
 The traditional way is to rinse them, dry with paper towels and then gently dry them in a low oven.
-The freeze & fry method outlined below gives is a dried filight rather than hard crispness (another useful tip from my mother!).
+The freeze & fry method outlined below gives it a light crunchiness rather than hard crispness (another useful tip from my mother!).

 120g ikan bilis (dried anchovies)